KyberNetwork/developer-portal/staking-api.md

 ---
 **Notes:**
 - Delegated stakes to `staker` are not forwarded to `representative`. `staker` is still responsible for voting on behalf of all stakes delegated to him.
-- To accurately get the stakes of pool members for reward calculation, use the (getStake)[#stakers-knc-stake] function.
+- To accurately get the stakes of pool members for reward calculation, use the (getStakerData)[#all-staker-information] function.
+- It is recommended to verify that the `representative` for each pool member is the pool operator's address

 #### Example
 Obtain representative's information (of address `0x12340000000000000000000000000000deadbeef`) at epoch 5.